 - Undeclared students are restricted to enrolling in a maximum of 9 graduate credit hours.
-To continue enrollment the student must apply and be admitted into a degree-seeking program. - Course restrictions placed by the graduate department may constrain enrollment by an undeclared student. - An undeclared master's student is restricted to transferring 9 graduate credit hours to a degree program. - Undeclared students are not eligible to receive any graduate assistantship position.

-Only undeclared regular status students who meet all Title IV eligibility requirements are eligible to receive federal financial aid for one consecutive 12-month period beginning the first term of enrollment.
-For questions about financial aid, undeclared master's students should contact Financial Aid and Scholarship Services.
+To continue enrollment the student must apply and be admitted into a degree-seeking program. - Course restrictions placed by the graduate department may constrain enrollment by an undeclared student. - An undeclared master's student is restricted to transferring 9 graduate credit hours to a degree program. - Undeclared students are not eligible to receive a graduate assistantship. - Only undeclared regular status students who meet all Title IV eligibility requirements are eligible to receive federal financial aid for one consecutive 12-month period beginning the first term of enrollment.
+For questions about financial aid, undeclared master's student should contact Financial Aid and Scholarship Services.

-Transfers from Master's Undeclared to a Degree Program
+Transfers from Undeclared to a Degree Program

-Students transferring from an undeclared master's to a degree program must submit a new Application for Admission.
+Students transferring from an undeclared master's to a degree program require a new Application for Admission.

-- If the student has 9 completed graduate credit hours, the cumulative minimum grade-point average must be at least 3.0 on a 4.0 scale for the application to be considered. - If the student transferring to a degree program has fewer than 9 completed graduate credit hours their admission is based on their undergraduate GPA (between 2.5 to 2.9 is Master's provisional and 3.0 or greater is Master's regular).
+- If the student has 9 completed graduate credit hours, the cumulative minimum grade-point average must be 3.0 for the request to be considered. - If the student transferring to a degree program has fewer than 9 completed graduate credit hours their admission is based on their undergraduate GPA (between 2.5 to 2.9 is Master's provisional; 3.0 or greater is Master's regular).